panta82/yaal/README.md

 - Context for callback with a few useful methods.
 For example, call `this.each(fn)` to iterate over all errors and results at once.
 - Multiple functions mapped to multiple arguments (so far, we have `1 -> many` and `many -> 1`).
 - `chain` switch: results from previous function used as arguments for the next one.
+- `safe` switch to catch the errors and pretend they were in callback.
 - Callback commands.
 Instead of error, use the first argument in callback to provide all sorts of commands to the state machine.
 Primary use: `stop` command to end the execution immediately (but without an error)
-- `safe` switch to catch the errors and pretend they were in callback.
+- Allow adding more tasks after the initial yaal call (by returning some kind of job" object)
 - `repeat` switch.
 Repeat operation until error or `stop`.

 Your own ideas, feedback, bug reports or PRs welcome.